celine-eu/dwd-hf-exporter/README.md

 Download historical datasets from HF `openclimatefix/dwd-icon-eu`

-Downlaod all files in sequence, apply the `converter.export` function and save the results to S3.
+Download all files in sequence, apply the `converter.export` function and save the results to S3.

 If a file exists already in S3, the download is skipped.